 You can apply for a Prospa business loan online, via phone or on live chat with a real person.
 You’ll need to complete a short 10 minute form about your business’s finances and operations.
 If you’re borrowing under $100,000 all you need to provide is your driver's license, ABN and BSB and account number.
 Loans over $100,000 also require some financial statements like profit and loss and cash flow.

-While Prospa is keen for every small business to get the loan they need, they do have a couple of requirements: you need to have been a business for 6 months and to have minimum monthly turnover of $6000.
+While Prospa is keen for every small business to get the loan they need, they do have a couple of requirements: you need to have been trading and receiving income for at least 6 months and to have minimum annual turnover of $25,000.
+Remember that as proof, you'll need to provide bank statements for the full trading period of up to 12 months, so if you've been in business for 8 months, you'll need to show Prospa 8 months' worth of statements.